dotnet/llilc/Documentation/llilc-jit-eh.md

 often make a clone of the finally handler for the primary non-exceptional path, to allow better optimization (and avoid the overhead of a call at runtime) along that path.
 This will be considered after initial bring-up.
-It would be legal to remove the `beginfinally` intrinsic call in the non-exceptional clone when this is done.

 ### Fault Handlers
 Fault handlers will essentially be treated like [finally handlers](#finally-handlers),